netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

 # Introduction {#intro}

 Several specifications include a provision for scheduling.
-Examples of such specifications are {{?I-D.ietf-opsawg-ucl-acl}}, {{?I-D.contreras-opsawg-scheduling-oam-tests}}, and {{I-D.united-tvr-schedule-yang}}.
+Examples of such specifications are {{?I-D.ietf-opsawg-ucl-acl}}, {{?I-D.contreras-opsawg-scheduling-oam-tests}}, and {{?I-D.united-tvr-schedule-yang}}.
 Both {{?I-D.ietf-opsawg-ucl-acl}} and {{?I-D.contreras-opsawg-scheduling-oam-tests}} use the "ietf-schedule" module initially specified in {{?I-D.ietf-opsawg-ucl-acl}}.

-Given that the applicability of the "ietf-schedule" module is more general than scheduled policy and OAMs, this document defines a common schedule YANG module which is designed to be applicable for scheduling information such as event, policy, services or resources based on date and time.
+Given that the applicability of the "ietf-schedule" module is more general than scheduled policy and OAMs, this document defines "ietf-schedule" as a common schedule YANG module.
+The module includes a set of reusable groupings which are designed to be applicable for scheduling information such as event, policy, services or resources based on date and time.

 ## Editorial Note (To be removed by RFC Editor)